GraphicArtQuest/auth-express-mysql/README.md

 ### `get(sessionID, callback)`

-Gets the session from the store given a session ID and passes it to callback.
+Gets the session (if not expired) from the store given a session ID and passes it to callback.

 The `session` argument should be a `Session` object if found, otherwise `null` or `undefined` if the session was not found and there was no error.
 A special case is made when `error.code === 'ENOENT'` to act like `callback(null, null)`.